 Cambium emission metrics are calculated using the fuel-specific emissions factors given in Table 5.
-The resulting emissions per MWh of electric generation is a function of the generator's heat rate (i.e., the rate at which fuel is converted into electricity), which can vary by generator.
-Heat rates for newly built generators in Cambium data sets generally follow the projections in NREL's Annual Technology Baseline, unless otherwise specified.
+The resulting emissions per megawatt-hour of electric generation is a function of the generator's heat rate (i.e., the rate at which fuel is converted into electricity), which can vary by generator.
+Heat rates for newly built generators in Cambium datasets generally follow the projections in NREL's Annual Technology Baseline, unless otherwise specified.
 Heat rates for existing generators draw from U.S. Energy Information Administration (EIA) data and are available in the publicly available ReEDS repository.

 The precombustion emission factors include fuel extraction, processing, and transport, including fugitive emissions.
-Because these activities occur prior to combustion, it should be noted that the precombustion emissions associated with a particular timestep are not actually occurring at that timestep.
+Because these activities occur prior to combustion, it should be noted that the precombustion emissions associated with a particular time-step are not actually occurring at that time-step.

-The precombustion emissions for natural gas are drawn from (Alvarez et al. 2018).
-Power plants are assumed to avoid local distribution losses, resulting in a fugitive methane emissions rate that starts at 2.2% in 2022 and decreases linearly by 30% by 2030 based on Biden administration goals (Jeff Mason and Alexandra Alper 2021).
+The precombustion emissions for natural gas are drawn from Alvarez et al. (2018).
+Power plants are assumed to avoid local distribution losses, resulting in a fugitive methane emissions rate that starts at 2.2% in 2022 and decreases linearly by 30% by 2030.
 If an analyst wished to make a consistent assumption for a technology that incurs local distribution losses (e.g., gas-powered home appliances), the value would start at 2.3% in 2022 and likewise linearly decrease by 30% by 2030.